Why Long-Term Follow-Up Matters

 You may also have higher risk of getting cancer in the future.
 This risk applies whether you had your transplant to treat cancer or some other disease.
 Risk increases with time.
 The most common cancers in people who have had a transplant are skin cancer, oral cancers, and breast cancer.

 Some of these late complications and risks can be reduced or appropriately managed.
 The LTFU Program has general guidelines to minimize the risk and severity of transplant complications.

 Graft-versus-host disease (GVHD) occurs only in people who receive cells from a donor (allogeneic transplant) rather than have a transplant of their own cells (autologous transplant).
-About 50 to 75 percent of allogeneic transplant recipients get chronic GVHD.
-SCCA has a team of world experts in the management of chronic GVHD.
+It happens when the donor cells attack your tissues, and it can affect many different parts of your body, causing a range of symptoms.
+There are acute and chronic forms.
+About 40 to 60 percent of allogeneic transplant recipients get GVHD.
+SCCA has a team of world experts in the management of this condition.
+Learn more about GVHD.

 Although many patients are cured of cancer after a transplant, cancer may recur.
 Your oncologist will schedule regular check-ups to look for early signs of cancer.
 Our LTFU consultation service is available to discuss available options for treating a recurrence.
 Disease restaging is recommended during the LTFU comprehensive annual check-ups for at least the first five years after transplant.